JesusdelCas99/ai-exploration-code/README.md

-# Artificial-Intelligence

-This repository serves as a collection of utility code snippets developed while exploring the field of Artificial Intelligence.
-These functions are intended to streamline common tasks and aid in learning various AI concepts.
+This repository serves as a practical learning resource for Artificial Intelligence (AI).
+It offers a curated collection of code snippets and practical examples, designed to demystify core concepts and illustrate real-world applications.

 ### License